richardgourley/bootstrap-4-navbars/README.md

 9. Modify the background color of the collapsable menu for smaller devices and ensure grey lines of toggler icon still appear correctly.
 10. Change dropdown menu links color to a more readable color such as grey.
 11. Add border and shadow to bottom of navbar

-The process goes from example1.html through to a completed bespoke navbar in example11.html.
-The end result has completely bespoke color scheme - and doesn't rely on bootstrap navbar-light and navbar-dark classes.
-The inital base-navbar.html file starts with a basic bootstrap navbar with branding text and a dropdown menu on the left that collapses on mobile devices...

 NOTE: The inclusion of css in <style> is only for demonstration purposes.
 For any devs reading this, it's always best practice to include css in its own file and call it.
 NOTE!
 Bespoke css has to be called AFTER the bootstrap styles are loaded.
 The bootstrap JS files are included for demonstration purposes as well.
 Again, its better to separate them into their own files and call them via <script src=".....